Carolina Outdoors Guide – Parks & Forests – Camping – Hiking – Adventures

 Locator Map (Cashiers Lake)

-A tiny stretch of the river south of Cashiers Lake to the Tugaloo Reservoir lies in North Carolina, though most of it is in South Carolina and Georgia.
+A tiny stretch of the river south of Cashiers Lake lies in North Carolina, though most of it is in South Carolina and Georgia, where it empties into the Tugaloo Reservoir.
 The Chattooga is recognized for some of the Southeast’s best whitewater and offers outstanding scenery ranging from thundering falls and twisting rock-choked channels to narrow, cliff-enclosed deep pools.
 Dense forests and undeveloped shorelines characterize the primitive nature of the river corridor.
+The 57-mile river corridor is available for nationally recognized white-water rafting, swimming, hiking, horseback riding with spectacular scenery and excellent trout fishing.

 Horsepasture River